Flagship 4K Gaming Computer

 System Change: If you come across a need for more storage, you can easily upgrade to a bigger SSD or HDD, with no need to change the system otherwise.
 If you want to add more drives, you may need to change the case.

 The video card was chosen for its high performance in most games at 4K in high quality, and competitive price point.
-The only video card better than a GTX 1080Ti is a Titan Xp, and it suffers from thermal throttling in some high load cases due to the default cooling solution.

 System Change: If you come across a need for more graphical horsepower, you can easily upgrade to two video cards with no need to change the system otherwise.